 You will be part of a Servant Life team, which can be made up of groups and/or individual participants.
-If you are registering alone, you will join the team at an airport and stay and work with them for the remainder of the trip.
+If you are registering alone, you will join the team at a domestic or international airport, and stay and work with them for the remainder of the trip.